luyadev/luya/docs/guide/app-security.md

 # Security

-A few tips to increase the security of your application in a production environment:
+A few tips to increase the security of your LUYA application in a production environment.

 ## Webserver & Files